 Degradable = the packaging will break down over time.
 The length of time and what it breaks down into are not regulated.
 Using that logic, your car is also fully degradable – some faster than others!

 Oxo-degradable = when exposed to sunlight, the packaging will break down into much smaller fragments of exactly what it was before.
-Just like that glitter on the holiday decorations that gets everywhere and just never disappears.
+Just like that glitter on the holiday decorations that gets everywhere and just never goes away.
+Ever.

 Biodegradable = the packaging will break down into elements found in nature, but it can take its sweet time doing it and can’t reliably be used to grow new stuff.
 That tiny shred of chicken that crawled under your couch cushion and slowly emitted an untraceable odor for months on end is good example of this.